 You may still have to explain again why you are there.
 The content of the Labour Market due diligence leaflet (PDF 316KB) is very comprehensive and provides a great starting point.
 A comprehensive questionnaire (Word 47KB) showing the type of questions to be asked is available.

 This can be adapted to needs but the responses will highlight any risks and potential risks.
 If the responses seem strange or illogical these areas should be developed.

 You should now be in a position where you have a reasonable picture of the end user’s business and where the risks lie, due diligence currently in place and how it can be improved.

 By talking to the end user and reviewing End users records you should either have details of suppliers and/or customers in the supply chain or be in a position where this information will be provided to you.

 Records to review

-The issue of form LP1 (Word 108KB) (requesting details about the Labour Providers (LP) being used) may not generate enough detail to suit your requirements.
+The issue of form LP1 (Word 108KB) (requesting details about their suppliers in the labour market) may not generate enough detail to suit your requirements.

 The following supplementary questions may be useful.
 This can be in writing or requested verbally.